molgenis/molgenis-service-armadillo/doc/ui.md

 ## Projects
 Once you're logged in, you will be redirected to the projects page.
 In this page you can add and edit projects.
 You can add users to projects and navigate to the "project-editor"-view.
+You can search through the projects using the search bar on the top right.

 ![](img/ui/projects.png)